Dreya Weber: Career

 Weber toured with Cher during her Living Proof farewell tour and choreographed the performances by aerialists.

-She produced and starred in The Gymnast (2006) which took home 28 festival awards, including Best Feature at Outfest, Newfest and Frameline, and demonstrated her aerialist skills.
+She produced and starred in The Gymnast (2006) which took home 28 festival awards, including Best Feature at Outfest, Newfest and Frameline, and demonstrated her aerial skills.
 She also produced and starred in A Marine Story about the US Military policy of Don't Ask, Don't Tell, and The Aerialist (2020), which is the sequel to The Gymnast.

+She is the aerial choreographer for Magic Mike Live in Las Vegas, London, and on Broadway.
+Weber choreographed the opening aerial sequence for P!nk for the 2026 Tony Awards ceremony, in which P!nk made her entrance as Peter Pan.

+Weber is developing a one-person show, "Hexen", at The Public Theater in New York City.

-Weber is currently represented by McDonald Selznick Associates.
+Weber is currently managed by Brooklyn Lavin Management.

 Personal life

 During her teenage years, Weber competed with the Mexican National Hurdling Team, ranking within the top ten.
-She returned from Mexico to attend Hunter College in New York City.

 She performed aerial silk at the 2002 Winter Olympics in Salt Lake City.
 She is friends with Tony Horton and has featured in all three of his P90X home workout series.

 In a 2006 AfterEllen interview, Weber described herself as omnisexual.

-She is married to Ned Farr, who directed The Gymnast, A Marine Story, and The Aerialist.

 She is closely associated with the actor Frank Ferrante, alongside whom she has collaborated on several projects including Teatro ZinZanni and various productions relating to the Marx Brothers.